Bi-CoG: Bi-Consistency-Guided Self-Training for Vision-Language Models: Methodology

 \subsection{Inter-model Consistency}

-During self-training with pseudo-labeled data, label fidelity is critical to effective and stable optimization \cite{learn-from-noisy-examples}.
-Excessive noise can mislead learning, causing convergence to suboptimal or incorrect representations.
+During self-training with pseudo-labels, label fidelity is critical to effective and stable optimization \cite{learn-from-noisy-examples}.
+Excessive noise can mislead learning, causing convergence to suboptimal representations.
 To mitigate this issue, we first generate pseudo-labels based on inter-model consistency by integrating predictions of multiple VLMs, with the primary goal of ensuring the accuracy of pseudo-labels.

 Concretely, for each model $f_j$ ($1 \leq j \leq K$), we construct a candidate pseudo-labeled dataset $D_{Inter}^j$ by selecting unlabeled instances on which the majority of the other $K - 1$ models reach a consensus.
 For each unlabeled sample $x_i \in D_{UL}$, we first compute the class-wise vote count from the other models as follows: